JiayuX/Toxic-Comments-Detection/README.md

 All comments are rated in six toxicity categories: toxic, severe_toxic, obscene, threat, insult, identity_hate.
 The resultant model can be used to predict how toxic a comment is in each toxicity category.

-The model performance could be further improved by experimenting with the achitecture and conducting hyperparameter tuning.
+The model performance could possibly be further improved by experimenting with the achitecture, conducting hyperparameter tuning and using word embeddings with higher dimensions.